roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

    Figure 15. *SangerContig* page - loading notification popup during replotting chromatogram.

-After replotting the chromatogram, trimmed region is showed in red striped region. :ref:`Figure 16<SangerContig_shiny_chromatogram>` shows part of the the chromatogram (1 bp ~ 240 bp).
+After replotting the chromatogram, we can see that trimmed region is showed in red striped region. :ref:`Figure 16<SangerContig_shiny_chromatogram>` shows part of the the chromatogram (1 bp ~ 240 bp).
 Moreover, chromatogram will be replotted when trimmed positions or chromatogram parameters are updated.

 .. _SangerContig_shiny_chromatogram: